ropensci/roweb3/content/r-universe/_index.md

 tags = ["r-universe"]
 +++

-[R-universe](https://r-universe.dev/) is rOpenSci's platform for improving publication and discovery of research software in R.
+[R-universe](https://r-universe.dev/) is rOpenSci's platform for improving publication and discovery of research software in R, and a [top-level R consortium project](/blog/2024/12/03/r-universe-r-consortium-tlp/).
 R-universe allows users and developers of R packages to...

 * **Discover**: R-universe provides a searchable catalogue for R software, articles, datasets, anywhere in the ecosystem.
 That catalogue is indexed and ranked using R specific features.